mohmeez/RaspberryPi_Traffic_Signs_Detection/README.md

   2. Run Inference on live feed from your webam connected to the raspberry pi:

-        Load the transferred best.pt weights in your YOLO environment on the Raspberry Pi.
+        Load the transferred best.pt weights in your YOLO environment on the Raspberry Pi. (refer to the yolo_inference.py file foe details)
         Set up a webcam and run inference on the live video feed to detect traffic signs in real-time.

+  3. Create a shell script named start_yolo.sh (attached in the repo) This script is in the user foler.

+     The function if this script is to activate the virtual environment and run the yolo_inference.py Python script on the RaspberryPi

+     After transfering the saved yolo model weights, the yolo_inference.py and the start_yolo shell script to the Raspberry pi, run the shell script using the follwoing command in the terminal:

+            bash start_yolo.sh

+Congratulations!
+You have now succesfully delployed a YOLO model for object detection on an IOT edge device.
+Safe Driving!